TokenScript-Framework/papers/src/papers/smart-token-paper.md

 The journey towards a token-centric Web will not be without its challenges.
 This paper covered several technical hurdles, potential pitfalls, and adoption barriers.
 However, the potential benefits of this paradigm shift - a more equitable and participatory Internet, a vibrant web ecosystem, and a new wave of innovation - make it a worthwhile endeavour.

-As we embark on this journey, it is crucial to remember the lessons from the Web's evolution. **The shift from a site-centric to a token-centric model should not be driven by a pursuit of value or a reaction against the centralisation of the current web ecosystem.
-Instead, it should be guided by a vision of the Web as a public good that benefits all.**
+As we embark on this journey, it is crucial to remember the lessons from the Web's evolution:

+> The shift from a site-centric to a token-centric model should not be driven by a pursuit of value or a reaction against the centralisation of the current web ecosystem.
+Instead, it should be guided by a vision of the Web as a public good that benefits all.

 The democratisation of trust anchors through Smart Tokens can pave the way for this vision.
 By turning trust into a public good, we can foster a more equitable and participatory Internet, amplifying user experience, bolstering privacy, and sparking a new wave of web innovation.
 This is the promise of the next-generation Web - a token-centric Internet that truly belongs to all.

----